 Juan, a retired United States Air Force Combat Flight Medic, is no stranger to the logistics and nuances behind medical evacuations.
-In fact, during his military career, he coordinated several high-profile aeromedical missions in the U.S., Europe, the Middle East and North Africa—logging more than 1500 hours of combat flight time and saving nearly 4,000 lives.
-Here at On Call, alongside our air ambulance coordinators, Juan and his team work tirelessly to assist our travelers through serious—and often life threatening— medical circumstances 24 hours a day, 365 days a year.
+In fact, during his military career, he coordinated several high-profile aeromedical missions in the U.S., Europe, the Middle East, and North Africa—logging more than 1500 hours of combat flight time and saving nearly 4,000 lives.
+Here at On Call, alongside our air ambulance coordinators, Juan and his team work tirelessly to assist our travelers through serious—and often life-threatening— medical circumstances 24 hours a day, 365 days a year.
 This is obviously a lengthy process, but we’re here to help give a better idea of how it could actually play out in real life.
 Imagine that you’re visiting a construction site in a remote area of India and you fall and break your pelvis.
 Once emergency responders have arrived, you’re transported to a local clinic that is not equipped to treat you properly.
 Now what?
 Well, once you place a call to our Global Response Center to inform us that you’ve been hurt; Juan and his team of air ambulance coordinators will get to work.
 The rest of the process would look something like this:

-3) On Call will arrange for an in-flight medical team and an appropriate aircraft from our network of accredited air ambulance providers—in the case of your broken pelvis, there would be a nurse and paramedic to continue your treatment, monitor vital signs and perform pain management for the duration of your flight.
+3) On Call will arrange for an in-flight medical team and an appropriate aircraft from our network of accredited air ambulance providers—in the case of your broken pelvis, there would be a nurse and paramedic to continue your treatment, monitor vital signs, and perform pain management for the duration of your flight.

 Note: all of our air ambulance transfers are staffed with certified medical flight personnel.
 Before you depart, they will need to take duty rest, which is a mandated break in between flights.
-This is not only for your health and safety, but for your transport teams’ as well.
+This is not only for your health and safety but for your transport teams’ as well.

-4) On Call shares the air ambulance itinerary with your authorized contacts (employer, family members etc.) as well as the treating and receiving medical facilities.
+4) On Call shares the air ambulance itinerary with your authorized contacts (employer, family members, etc.) as well as the treating and receiving medical facilities.

-5) You arrive in New Delhi safe and sound, so you can receive the appropriate treatment for your broken pelvis; and last but not least: you’re thankful that you had On Call because a medical evacuation, depending on the location, can cost tens of thousands (or even hundreds of thousand!) of dollars out of pocket!
+5) You arrive in New Delhi safe and sound, so you can receive the appropriate treatment for your broken pelvis; and last but not least: you’re thankful that you had On Call because a medical evacuation, depending on the location, can cost tens of thousands (or even hundreds of thousands!) of dollars out of pocket!